 Our team of landscape architects have a passion for what they do and they know they play an important role in patients’ care.
 Therapeutic spaces serve a variety of patients and guests who vary widely in age, illness, physical ability and behavioral ability.
 Our team works closely with healthcare administrators and specialty therapists to design the most effective and sustainable spaces.
 Our experience and research of therapeutic landscapes has provided our team with a lot of knowledge of evidence-based designs and elements to create the right space for our customers.

 The future of therapeutic landscapes is upon us in the Kansas City region.
-In 2019, Saint Luke’s Health System plans to open a new rehabilitation institute at the Saint Luke’s South location in Overland Park, Kansas.
-The rehab institute will be outfitted with robotic technology to help people recover from spinal injuries and other conditions.
+In 2019, Saint Luke’s Health System opened a new rehabilitation institute at the Saint Luke’s South location in Overland Park, Kansas.
+The rehab institute was outfitted with robotic technology to help people recover from spinal injuries and other conditions.
 Funding for the institute has been generated by fundraising and contributions made to the Saint Luke’s Foundation.
-In April, Saint Luke’s Foundation hosted the annual Books & Boutiques Luncheon to benefit a special feature within the future Saint Luke’s Rehabilitation Institute.
+Saint Luke’s Foundation hosts the annual Books & Boutiques Luncheon to benefit a special feature within the future Saint Luke’s Rehabilitation Institute.
 Funds raised at the 11th annual event supported the creation of an 11,000 square foot outdoor physical therapy garden.
 BHC RHODES is proud to partner with Saint Luke’s and ACI Boland Architects on this much needed project here in Kansas City.

 In our region the healthcare market is the largest industry for employment as reported for first quarter in 2018.
 The new rehab institute at Saint Luke’s South will change the healthcare landscape for the Kansas City region.
 Local families seeking rehabilitative therapy for spinal and other injuries will have world-class care in their backyard and will not have to travel hundreds of miles to institutes in Nebraska, Colorado or further.
 Rick Worth, a parent of a rehabilitation patient, says, “It’s just so wonderful you guys are going to do what you’re gonna do and the need for it is just – I can’t put it in words.”
 Watch their journey below.